Integrated Neonatal Support with Placental Transfusion and Resuscitation (INSPIRE)

 Tech ID #: 1236.1 CONNECT WITH A MANAGER FOR LICENSING

-Current international guidelines for the management of infants at birth suggest that there be a delay before the umbilical cord is clamped, this may confer benefit by improving cardiovascular function and postnatal adaptation.
+Current international guidelines for the management of infants at birth suggest a delay prior to umbilical cord clamping; benefits include improved cardiovascular function and postnatal adaptation.
 Studies show that remaining connected to the umbilical cord for one to three minutes after birth reduces the risk of bleeding in the brain by as much as fifty per cent.
-The standard care for health newborns is to wait at least one minute after birth before cutting the umbilical cord.
+The standard care for healthy newborns is to wait at least one minute after birth before cutting the umbilical cord.

 Description of Technology